Forrestdarabian/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites have layouts that fit all kinds of views from desktop to tablet to phone and they each are differently coded.
+A fully responsive website takes more work, but it fits the size of the screen no matter what.

 2. Describe what it means to be mobile first vs desktop first.

+When creating a website in mobile first, you are laying out what the site will look like in a mobile view, then working from there to tablet and desktop, this is opposed to desktop first which I personally like better, this way you are setting the max width as you go down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+1 rem is equal to the font size, so if the font size is 62.5% of 16px, 1 rem would be equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a more advanced approach to the fundamentals of CSS and it lets you implement new and faster ways of coding that isn't possible without LESS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is the use of variables and creating new ones to speed up the CSS process.
+I really didn't understand nesting at first, but after using it in yesterdays project it began to make much more sense.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.